 A: York St John University offers a wide

-variety of undergraduate
+variety of Undergraduate courses.
+We

 Q: What postgraduate courses do you offer?

-MA and MSc degree programmes York St John has on offer.
+degree programmes York St John University offers.

 do I apply to study at York St John University?

 UCAS where you can apply online.

 International (non-EU) students can also apply through UCAS or you